 See also: Cold Creams

 Pond’s may have inadvertently contributed to this process.
-In 1916, to improve sales, they began to advertised their vanishing and cold creams together as part of a ‘skin care regime’ – cold cream to cleanse and ‘feed’ the skin at night, vanishing cream to protect and provide a base for powder during the day.
-The “every normal skin needs these two creams” campaign was a great success and sales tripled between 1916 and 1920 (Peiss, 1998, p.
+In 1916, to improve sales, they began to advertised their vanishing and cold creams together as part of a ‘skin-care regime’ – cold cream to cleanse and ‘feed’ the skin at night, vanishing cream to protect and provide a base for powder during the day.
+The “every normal skin needs these two creams” campaign was a great success and Pond’s sales of these creams tripled between 1916 and 1920 (Peiss, 1998, p.
 121).
-However, after the war the creams became a victim of their own success.
+However, after the war, the creams became a victim of their own success.
 The idea of a day cream and a night cream became more important than the particular brand.
 Consumers took the “day cream/night cream” message to heart but applied it to other brands rather than Pond’s, who then had to resort to celebrity endorsements to maintain sales (Kay, 2005, p.
 50).
-Pond’s continued to promote their vanishing cream until the 1950s after which introduction of the ubiquitous ‘moisturiser’ changed the face cream landscape in the sixties.

 See also: Pond’s Extract Company.

-Despite the demise of products labelled ‘vanishing cream’, stearate-based creams continue to be formulated and made today into such things as hand creams or shaving creams, so in that sense, vanishing creams never really disappeared.
-In addition the rising interest in vintage products has see a re-emergence of the word ‘vanishing’ on the labels of a number of skin care products.
-Some of these are true vanishing creams but others are not.
+Despite the demise of products labelled ‘vanishing cream’, stearate-based creams continue to be formulated and made into such things as hand creams or shaving creams to this day, so in that sense, vanishing creams never really disappeared.
+In addition, the rising interest in vintage products has see a re-emergence of the word ‘vanishing’ on the labels of a number of skin-care lines.
+Some of these are true stearate creams but others are not.
 Only a careful reading of the label will tell.